-We have always supported the take-home naloxone programme and are delighted that with the support of Scottish Drugs Forum, are able to provide our new ‘Click & Deliver’ take-home naloxone service to anyone living in Scotland who is over the age of 16yrs.
+We have always supported the take-home naloxone programme and with the support of Scottish Drugs Forum, we are now able to provide our new ‘Click & Deliver’ take-home naloxone service to anyone living in Scotland who is over the age of 16.

 In 2011, the take-home naloxone (THN) programme was introduced by the Scottish Government in response to the rising number of opioid-related deaths.
 This service was coordinated by Scottish Drugs Forum.
 In October 2015, the regulations regarding the supply of naloxone were changed to allow anyone working in a drug service to supply naloxone kits (previously this had been restricted to nurses/pharmacists/doctors) which has allowed a greater distribution of kits via third sector organisations.
 It also allowed family members to access take-home naloxone without consent from the ‘person at risk of overdose’, but the issue of kits to family members had to be via a treatment service or pharmacy.

 What is naloxone?

 Naloxone is a drug that can reverse the effects of opioid drugs like heroin, methadone, opium, codeine, morphine and buprenorphine.
 It is only effective for opioid overdoses and won’t work with any other drug.

 Naloxone kits can come as either Prenoxad, which is a pre-filled syringe which you can find out how to use here.
 Or as Nyxoid, which is a nasal spray.
 We will be supplying Prenoxad injecting kits.

 Naloxone will begin to work in 2-5 minutes, and the effects of naloxone will last between 20-40 minutes.
 After that time, the effects will wear off and the person will go back into overdose – medical help is crucial for the person during this time.
 You have to phone 999 and ask for an ambulance after giving naloxone.